Stalkyyy/FOSYMA_Projet___Dedale/README.md

 This game is initally inspired by the famous "Hunt the Wumpus"  of [Gregory Yob](https://en.wikipedia.org/wiki/Gregory_Yob).

 For more details, see Dedale's website : https://dedale.gitlab.io/

+---

+PS: The report is outdated, the project was improved the weekend before the presentation.
+Only the slide show is still up to date.

+---

+- PINHO FERNANDES Enzo
+- BEN SALAH Adel

+Note : 16.5/20